Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r35.6
+- Fixed a bug with auras using spell id instead of spell name conditions.
+- Completely re-worked the routes pathfinding algorithm.
+Routes are now always taking the shortest path to the destination.
+Previously it could happen in specific scenarios that a route was leading you over a path that was longer than the shortest one, but had fewer waypoints.
+For example in Wetlands.
+This won't happen anymore.
+And there are now more routes with distance just showing "far" in waypoint lists.
+From now own all routes in lists will show correct distance in meters.
+No matter how far the target is.
+- Added a waypoint for the warlock summoning circle to the basement of The Slaughtered Lamb in Stormwind.
+- Added the currently equiped item to auction house tooltips.
+- Fixed the route to Arcanist Uovril, Emblem of Frost vendor in Dalaran.
+-
 ## Changes in Sku r35.5
 - Added a bunch of missing creature, quest, item, and object data for Wrath phase 3 & 4 from Questie.